andasan/andasan/README.md

 ## 👋 Hey, I’m **Francois**

-I am a web developer/designer/instructor at [CICCC](https://www.ciccc.ca/), where I teach and mentor the students in the immersive web development topics.
+I am a web developer/designer/mentor at [CICCC](https://www.ciccc.ca/), where I mentor the students in the immersive web development topics.
 In my spare time, I do a lot of **[ロケハン](https://en.wikipedia.org/wiki/Location_scouting)** online for photography, planning for trips that usually never happen 😅.
 I also enjoy learning new technologies!

 I've had a decade-long love affair with ⚛️ React.js and all things front-end.
 In application development, my favorite aspect has always been the design process.